How do you make such a delicious turkey? Can I get this sweet potato recipe? What would you want done if you were in a coma and facing certain death?

 Can I See Proof Of Insurance?

-Your Mission: Find out if a family member has an active insurance policy and where it’s stored.
+Your Mission: Find out if a family member has an active Life Insurance policy and where it’s stored.

 If You Don’t Have It: Insurance companies don’t spend all day scanning obituaries and sending agents out with bags of money when a client passes.
 It’s up to you to make the first move and get the process started.
 Part of that is knowing which company to contact and having the actual policy.